About the Community Information Cooperative

 The Community Information Cooperative exists to make public service journalism more democratic and sustainable.

 We believe journalism is a public service.
 We believe local news and information is the lifeblood of our communities and should be treated as such.

 We believe institutions should be more democratic.
-We believe communities should be able to shape their institutions through deliberative democratic processes.
+We believe communities should be able to shape their institutions through participation.

 We believe democratizing journalism will make it more sustainable and create more democratic institutions.

-The Community Information Cooperative is a nonprofit run by its members.
-That includes the organization's staff and member info districts.
+The Community Information Cooperative is a nonprofit project dedicated to cooperation.
 We are organized this way to model democratic institutional behavior and to ensure our work is responsive to the needs of our communities.